chop-dbhi/origins/README.md

 - The API is dynamic to allow the backend to be exposed with familiar names, while still maintaing a consistent API for generic manipulation.
 - The top-level entity (as exposed by the backend) is known as the _origin_.
-- Except for the origin, nodes are contained in a _branch_ of the origin.
+- Except for the origin, nodes are contained in a _branch_ from the origin.
 For example, relational databases do not have columns defined directly on the database, but rather on separate _tables_.
 Therefore each table would be considered a branch containing a subset of all elements (columns) in the database.

 ### Attribute Names